aduial/eldamo-relationaldb/README.md

 In this initial commit are included:

-- a MySQL dump file containing both db creation DDL and data insert scripts
+- eldamo_db.sql: a MySQL dump file containing both db creation DDL and data insert scripts
-- a diagram of the database table structure
+- eldamo-diagram.png: a diagram of the database table structure
+- eldamo1.pl: a Perl script written tp parse the eldamo.xml data.
+Mind that this is a very 'rough' script, needing commenting and uncommenting parts in a certain order to create the table scripts.
+Use at your own risk,